jgally/project_vignette/README.md

 the data points from American culture.
 Korea still has the highest views with American, and Roman in second and third place, respectively.
-Overall These last few plots with the coloring helped out tremendously to visual more of the data and understand even the overlapping points.
+Overall These last few plots with the coloring helped out tremendously to visual more of the data and understand even the overlapping data points